twilio/media-streams/python/basic/README.md

 # Basic Demo

-This is a basic server application that consumes audio from Twilio Programmable Media Streams.
+This is a basic server application that consumes audio from Twilio Media Streams.

 It's a good starting point to develop your own application logic.